praliedutzel/wordpress-lightbox-gallery/README.md

 ## Uninstallation
 If you choose you no longer wish to use the plugin, simply deactivate and then delete it in the Plugins section in WordPress.
-Upon installation, the original WordPress gallery shortcode will be restored, leaving your content intact.
+After uninstalling, the original WordPress gallery shortcode will be restored, leaving your content intact.
 Doing this reverts to how the original gallery shortcode operates, so your gallery images will no longer open in a lightbox and may look slightly different.

 ## Questions?
 Comments?
 Issues?
 You can use the Issues tab at the top of the page to leave questions, bug lists, or feature requests.
 You can also tweet any comments at [@praliedutzel](http://twitter.com/praliedutzel).
 Thanks for checking this out!